Sustainable Vegan Leather Guide

-Let’s get to know Polyurethane (PU) & Polyvinyl Chloride (PVC)
+What is Polyurethane (PU) & Polyvinyl Chloride (PVC)?

 Polyurethane (PU) is a thermoplastic polymer mostly used in the making of shoes and furniture.
 For a while we’ve been seeing PU as the standard for vegan leather handbags and accessories because of its foam-like texture, and ability to look and feel like a natural leather.